Anilroy30/Dev-FE/README.md

 - logout feature
 - Get the feed and add the feed in the store
 - Build the user card on the feed
+- Edit Profile feature
+- Show test meassage on save of the profile

 Body